PHOENIXcenter/REAL-XType/README.md

 # REAL-XType

-This repository contains the Python and TensorFlow implementation of the subtyping algorithm **REAL-XType**, as proposed in the paper *"REAL principle unveils metabolic vulnerabilities and robust prognostic stratification in hepatocellular carcinoma"*.
+This repository contains the Python and TensorFlow implementation of the subtyping algorithm **REAL-XType**, as proposed in the manuscript *"REAL principle unveils metabolic vulnerabilities and robust prognostic stratification in hepatocellular carcinoma"*.

 ## Instructions